 Pick an option from the choices

-Method 6: Performing an SFC scan
+Method 6: Perform an SFC scan

-In some cases, corrupted system files are causing the Ctrl+Alt+Del issue.
+In some cases, corrupted system files are causing the Ctrl + Alt + Del issue.
 To determine if this is the reason behind the problem, you can run an SFC (System File Checker) scan.

 The tool will locate and repair corrupted Windows system files.
 Here are the instructions for launching the program:

-• Click the Search icon on your taskbar.
+• Click the search icon on your taskbar.

-• Type cmd.
+• Type Command Prompt.

-• Right-click Command Prompt from the results, then select Run as Administrator.
+• Right-click Command Prompt from the results, then select Run as administrator.
 If a message appears asking for your consent, click Yes.
 This should allow you to launch Command Prompt.

 • Run the commands below.
 Press Enter after every command and wait for the process to complete.